Bayurzx/udacity-project4/steps.md

 - Cause load on the system.
 After approximately 10 minutes, stop the load.

 >``` bash
-># This didn't cause that much load
+># This didn't cause that much load, so ignore!!!
 >for ((i=1;i<=100;i++)); do   curl -v --header "Connection: keep-alive" "20.185.72.112"; done
 >```
   - we create a new deployment with a yaml file called [infinity-call.yaml](https://github.com/Bayurzx/udacity-project4/blob/master/infinity-call.yaml)